Gabby Giffords: I know this 'horror too well'

 Authorities said Stephen Craig Paddock, 64, of Mesquite, Nevada, fired from the 32nd floor of a Las Vegas hotel late Sunday, killing at least 58 people and injuring more than 500 others attending a country music festival below.
 It is the deadliest mass shooting in modern American history.

-In her statement, Giffords thanked first responders and police officers and offered prayers for victims and their families, as she pressed her former colleagues to address gun violence.
+In the earlier statement, Giffords thanked first responders and police officers and offered prayers for victims and their families, as she pressed her former colleagues to address gun violence.

 "I am praying for the victims of this shooting, their families and friends," she said.
 "But I am praying for my former colleagues, too.
 I am praying they find the courage it will take to make progress on the challenging issue of gun violence.
 I know they got into politics for the same reason I did — to make a difference, to get things done.